Stadion am Bieberer Berg (2012)

-Sparda Bank Hessen Stadium is a stadium in Offenbach am Main, Germany.
-It became the new home of Kickers Offenbach, when it replaced the club's former home Stadion am Bieberer Berg.
+Stadion am Bieberer Berg is a stadium in Offenbach am Main, Germany.
+It became the new home of Kickers Offenbach, when it replaced the "old" Stadion am Bieberer Berg.
 The first game played on the ground was a pre-season friendly between Kickers and Bayer 04 Leverkusen on 18 July 2012, with more than 15,000 fans attending.

 The stadium is also a regular host to the Germany national rugby union team's games.